pavi2410/alchemy/alchemy-web/docs/providers/docker/image.md

 });

-// For multi-stage builds, you can target a specific stage const builderImage = await DockerImage("builder", {
+// For multi-stage builds, you can target a specific stage const builderImage = await docker.Image("builder", {
   name: "app-builder",
   tag: "latest",
   build: {